mozilla/remote-settings/docs/adr/adr_007_broadcast_debounce.md

 ## Decision Outcome

-Chosen option: **Option 10**, consisting in runing a tiny Memcached container.
+Chosen option: **Option 10**, consisting in running a tiny Memcached container.

 Although all options have their merits, this approach offers a good balance between complexity and cost.
 The debouncing logic remains in the application layer, no code changes are required, since Kinto has a built-in support for Memcached, making it a very simple solution easy to reason about.
 Memcached is lighter than Redis, and since we can afford losing cached data, we don't need to worry about persistence or high availability.